 - Saturday 9am to 12:30pm

-- All visitors will be asked to sanitize upon entry, wear face coverings at all times, and abide by social distancing guidelines.
+- All visitors must sanitize upon entry, wear face coverings at all times, and abide by social distancing guidelines.

-- Building capacity will be temporarily restricted, and visitors will be encouraged to limit the length of their visit to promote the flow of foot traffic.
+- Building capacity is temporarily restricted, and visitors will be encouraged to limit the length of their visit to promote the flow of foot traffic.

-- Curbside pick-up services will continue, but our procedures have been amended.
+- Curbside pick-up services continue, but appointments are no longer necessary!
 Please continue to return items to our 3 outdoor book drops.

-- Computer usage and study tables reservations will be limited to 2 hours per person per day to provide equitable access to all community members.
-Laptops will still be available for use on the Library property.
-Reservations can be made in advance at the reference desk.
-Reservations will be held for up to 15 minutes past the scheduled time.
+- Computer usage and study table reservations are currently limited to 2 hours per person per day to provide equitable access to all community members.
+Reservations can be made in advance at the reference desk and will be held for up to 15 minutes past the scheduled time.
+Laptops remain available for use on the Library property.

-- Meeting room usage will continue to be unavailable, and all Library programs will continue to be conducted virtually until further notice.
+- Meeting room usage is temporarily unavailable, and all Library programs are being conducted virtually until further notice.

-- Our Wi-Fi will remain on 24/7, and remote printing via Princh will continue to be available.
+- Our Wi-Fi is still on 24/7, and remote printing via Princh continues to be available.